tommy-pea/tommy-pea.me/Engineering/Chartership/chartership.md

 Complex engineering activities include some, or all, of:
 * diverse resources, e.g. people, money, equipment, materials and technologies
-* resolving critical problems that occur when a variety of technical, engineering and other related issues interact
+* resolving critical problems that occur when a variety of technical, engineering, and other related issues interact
 * new materials, techniques or processes, or the innovative use of existing materials, techniques, or processes
 * significant consequences in a range of contexts.